ibm-cloud-docs/log-analysis/core/service-connection.md

 Private network endpoints support routing services over the {{site.data.keyword.cloud_notm}} Private network instead of the public network.

 * A private network endpoint provides a unique IP address that is accessible to you without a VPN connection.
 * Private endpoints work between regions offering a global network.
-You can run your applications and services in Dallas, and connect to a LogDNA instance in Sydney with a private endpoint.
+You can run your applications and services in Dallas, and connect to a logging instance in Sydney with a private endpoint.